Skip to main content

 Build

-The Dumbbell Kickback is a single-arm exercise performed in a bent-over position where the arm moves from a bent to a fully straight position behind the body.
-It is useful because it limits momentum and forces you to control the weight through the entire movement, making lighter loads effective and easier to manage.
+The Dumbbell Kickback is a single-arm triceps exercise performed in a bent-over position, extending the arm from a bent elbow to full lockout behind the body.
+The position limits momentum and forces strict control through the entire range, making even lighter loads highly effective for isolating the triceps.

-This exercise fits well at the end of an arm workout or as a focused accessory movement when control is the priority.
-To make it easier, reduce the weight and shorten the range slightly; to make it harder, slow down the lowering phase while maintaining the same strict form.
+Program this exercise at the end of an arm workout or as a focused accessory movement.
+Reduce the weight and shorten the range to make it easier, or slow the lowering phase to increase difficulty while maintaining strict form.

 1. Stand with feet hip-width apart holding a dumbbell in each hand, then hinge forward at the hips until your torso is nearly parallel to the floor.